utelle/SQLite3MultipleCiphers/readme.md

 In late February 2020 work started on a new implementation of a SQLite encryption extension that will be able to support SQLite 3.32.0 and later.
 The new approach is based on [SQLite's VFS feature](https://www.sqlite.org/vfs.html).
 This approach has its pros and cons.
 On the one hand, the code is less closely coupled with SQLite itself; on the other hand, access to SQLite's internal data structures is more complex.

 This project is _Work In Progress_.
-As of December 2020, the code base is now rather stable, however, further major code modifications and/or reorganizations may still occur.
+As of March 2021, the code base is now rather stable, however, further major code modifications and/or reorganizations may still occur.

 The code was mainly developed under Windows, but was tested under Linux as well.
 At the moment no major issues are known.

 ## Version history

+* 1.2.1 - *March 2021*
+  - Based on SQLite version 3.35.1
 * 1.2.0 - *March 2021*
   - Based on SQLite version 3.35.0
   - Enabled new SQLite Math Extension (Note: _log_ function now computes _log10_, not _ln_.)